galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   sudo systemctl start wls_nodemanager
   ```

-After completing the Oracle Fusion Middleware Infrastructure on all the mspVM*, start the managed servers from admin console.
+After install the Oracle Fusion Middleware Infrastructure on all the mspVM*, start the managed servers from admin console.
 - Login admin console.
 - Select **Environment** -> **Clusters** -> **cluster1** -> **Control** -> **Start/Stop**
 - Force start all the servers that has name starting with "msp".